Chipo Chung

 Chipo Tariro Chung (born 17 August 1977) is a Zimbabwean actress and activist based in London.

 Early life and education

 Chung was born as a refugee in Dar es Salaam, Tanzania.
 Her given name Chipo means "gift" in the Shona language.
 She spent her first two years in refugee camps in Mozambique with thousands of young people who were escaping the war in then-Rhodesia.

-Chung was raised in Harare where she attended Dominican Convent High School and developed her acting with the mixed-race theater company Over the Edge.
-At eighteen, she moved to the United States where her mother, educationist and former minister of education in Zimbabwe Fay Chung, was working for the United Nations.
+Chung was raised in Harare, where she attended Dominican Convent High School and developed her acting with the mixed-race theater company Over the Edge.
+At eighteen, she moved to the United States, where her mother, educationist and former minister of education in Zimbabwe Fay Chung (who is of Chinese heritage), was working for the United Nations.

 Chung first studied directing at Yale University and then trained as an actor at the Royal Academy of Dramatic Art (RADA) in London, graduating in 2003.